 Moving in together can be a step or milestone in relationships.
 It’s a time to reflect on the past and look forward to what awaits you in the future.

-With 85% of Americans believing cohabitation is acceptable, we surveyed 500 cohabitators to see how they’ve adjusted to living with their partner.
-Take a look at some of the insights we discovered.
+With 85% of Americans believing cohabitation is acceptable, I surveyed 500 cohabitators to see how they’ve adjusted to living with their partner.
+Take a look at some of the insights I discovered.

 What are the Benefits of Cohabiting?